-I love variety in life, and, as I consider the God behind this world and all its rich diversity, I can’t help but think He does too.
+I love variety in life!
+As I consider the God behind this world and all its rich diversity I can’t help but think He does too.
 One of the aspects of creation I appreciate is the seasons.
 I’m always ready for the next.

 If I were ever tempted to dance, it would be to dance in the falling leaves.
-I love how small groups of them flutter across the yard or down the street, caught in a gust of wind.
-As I take in the beauty of autumn, I can’t help but worship the Creator Who designed it all.
+I love how small groups of them flutter across the yard or down the street caught in a gust of wind.
+As I take in the beauty of autumn, I can’t help but worship the Creator who designed it all.

 A Believer is always dying: dying to selfishness, dying to pride, dying to all sorts of sinful desires, but this type of death isn’t hopeless or bleak.
 It’s a dying that is necessary and which brings forth the beautiful, diverse colors of love, purity, honor, humility, i.e. “Christlikeness.”
 It is a dying that is living.

 As I look out my window, I see leaves, once green, dying in order to turn the most beautiful shades of yellow, orange and red.
 But as they fall to the ground I do not despair, for I know after winter comes spring.
 It is the same for us, Believer.
-As we “die” to sin daily, we are being changed into the magnificent colors of His likeness, giving glory to the One changing us.
+As we die to sin daily, we are being changed into the magnificent colors of His likeness giving glory to the One changing us.
 And as we face the inevitable “winter’s sleep” coming, we rejoice, knowing that "spring’s" resurrection unto new life surely follows.

 II Corinthians 4:5-18; I Thessalonians 4:13-14

-Read more articles by marcella franseen or search for articles on the same topic or others.
+Read more articles by marcella franseen or search for other articles by topic below.

 The opinions expressed by authors do not necessarily reflect the opinion of FaithWriters.com.